Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-7/_posts/2017-01-10-using-other-stylesheets.md

 ## CDN

 There are some popular stylesheets out there.
 One of the most popular is Bootstrap.
-In order to use it, we have a couple of options.
+To use it, we have a couple of options.
 We have two options.

 1. Use a CDN
 2. Download a local copy and reference the local copy.